Washington, D.C. Registered Agent

 - Unlimited document storage

-- File the Required Change of Agent Paperwork with the Washington, D.C.
-Department of Consumer and Regulatory Affairs – Business owners must submit this Registered Agent Combined Form if they wish to make a change to their acting agent.
+- File the Required Change of Agent Paperwork with the District of Columbia Department of Consumer and Regulatory Affairs – Business owners must submit this Registered Agent Combined Form if they wish to make a change to their acting agent.
 When doing so, they’ll need to include the information for their new agent.
 Only an officer of the company needs to sign the form.
 Once the form is complete, businesses can mail the forms to the Corporations Division of the Department of Consumer and Regulatory Affairs.

 - Pay the Filing Fee – Not only do companies have to complete the Registered Agent Combined Form, but they must also include a payment with their submission.
 You can find more information about the required fees below.